wenzhountu/wenzhountu.github.io/README.md

 Welcome to the **Materials X Construction Lab (MetXCon Lab)** at Nanyang Technological University (NTU)!

-We are officially launched and building a dynamic, interdisciplinary team focused on advancing sustainable construction materials, experimental geomechanics, and innovative infrastructure solutions.
+We are officially launched and working at the intersection of multiscale materials research, intentional design, and construction technologies, aiming to enable efficient, resilient, and sustainable pathways towards next-generation construction.

 ## Join Us!